A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Criterion II: Context Awareness

 However, implementing context-aware personalization may raise significant privacy concerns.
 Developers must be careful of these issues and avoid intrusive practices (e.g., collecting personal information from users’ social media without explicit consent) \citep{yang2025socialmind}.

-\textbf{Contextual Memory. } Contextual information can also be stored in external memory to enhance the context awareness when applying agent-based methods.
+\textbf{Contextual Memory. } Contextual information can also be stored in external memory (called \emph{contextual repository} \citep{cui2024llmind} or \emph{semantic memory} \citep{kumar2021semantic, nuxoll2007extending}) to enhance the context awareness when applying agent-based methods.
 This external repository should be updated in real time or at regular intervals to remain adaptive to contextual changes.

-Several studies have proposed storing environmental or personal data in such memory structures.
+Several studies \citep{rivkin2024aiot, cui2024llmind, saleh2025usercentrix} have proposed storing environmental or personal data in such memory structures.
 For example, \citet{yang2025socialmind} uses an LLM to extract persona-related information (e.g., personal interests, experiences, and background) from conversations and stores it in a persona database at the end of each interaction.
 For new conversational partners, the extracted persona are directly registered into the memory.
 For known users or previously encountered partners, they use the LLM to check for existing persona in the database.
 If no conflicting or redundant information is found, the extracted new persona are added.
 If the persona are semantically similar to existing entries, they are merged.
 If contradictions are detected, the old information in the database are replaced by the new ones.
 The stored personal information can then be integrated into the LLM’s reasoning, either by accessing it through external memory during inference or by incorporating relevant context into prompts, enhancing the model’s adaptability to individual users.

-\textbf{Active Sensing. } In addition to \emph{passively} receiving environmental data (e.g., sensor data) or user information (e.g., through user interactions), agent-based methods can also \emph{actively} query physical IoT devices (e.g., sensors, robots) to gather additional information when the current context is insufficient for high-level reasoning or decision-making.
+\textbf{Active Sensing. } In addition to \emph{passively} receiving environmental data (e.g., sensor data) or user information (e.g., through user interactions), agent-based methods can also \emph{actively} query physical IoT devices (e.g., sensors, robots) to gather additional information when the current context is insufficient for high-level reasoning or decision-making \citep{cui2024llmind, yang2025contextagent}.
 This is referred to as the \emph{active sensing} capability.
 For example, in the LLMind \citep{cui2024llmind} paper, an agent-based check-in and security system can prompt a robot to approach and identify a person when the system cannot recognize them from low-resolution images captured by a ceiling-mounted camera or due to occlusion.